Instadapp/dsa-developers/README.md

 ## Set Instance

-(Optional) Once you get the DSA(s), set some common values so you don't have to pass similar arguments in further calls.
+Once you get the DSA(s), set some common values so you don't have to pass similar arguments in further calls.

 ```js
 let accounts = await web3.eth.getAccounts();